-The Company's first product is the Platelet PGD Test for the detection of bacterial contamination in platelets.
-It is the only test cleared by the FDA as a Safety Measure for leukoreduced apheresis platelets within 24 hours prior to transfusion.
-Other tests for the detection of bacteria in platelets cleared by the FDA are only cleared as Quality Control (QC) tests for in-process QC of component manufacturing.
-These methods are typically applied early in platelet unit life and have been demonstrated to offer detection rates of just 15-40%1,2.
-Use of the PGD test within 24 hours of transfusion offers the opportunity to interdict and prevent the transfusion of a proportion of severely contaminated units that pose a serious risk to patient safety and which are not reliably detected by existing QC tests for apheresis platelets.
-The test is also FDA cleared as a QC test for leukoreduced and non-leukoreduced whole blood derived platelets pooled within 4 hours of transfusion.Watch Demo
+The Company’s first product is the Platelet PGD Test for the detection of bacterial contamination in platelets.
+It is the only rapid test cleared by the FDA as a Safety Measure for leukoreduced apheresis platelets in plasma, or platelet additive solution as well as prestorage pooled platelets within 24 hours prior to transfusion.
+Other tests for the detection of bacteria are typically applied early in platelet unit life or ride their results for several days and have been demonstrated to offer detection rates of just 15-40%1,2.
+Use of the PGD test within 24 hours of transfusion offers the opportunity to interdict and prevent the transfusion of a proportion of severely contaminated units that pose a serious risk to patient safety and which are not reliably detected by existing culture tests for apheresis platelets.
+The test is also FDA cleared as a QC test for single units of leukoreduced and non-leukoreduced whole blood derived platelets as well as pools of up to 6 of those units within 4 hours of transfusion.Watch Demo

 Download the article here